jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

 ````

 ### top
-Proccesses are changing and sometimes you need to check them live. `top` command will help you:
+Processes are changing and sometimes you need to check them live. `top` command will help you:

 ````
 $top